tumininucodes/TestMilestone-iOS/README.md

 -   **UI Feedback**: ViewModels observe the `connectionState`.
 If the state is `.retrying`, a visible banner or message is displayed to the user.

 ## Known Limitations
+- **App Test and Debugging**: App performance shouldn't be tested in debug mode as XCode debugger is heavy and affects keyboard input latency and display also.
 - **Time Synchronization and Latency**: For the purpose of the test, timestamps are generated using the device's local time, which may not align perfectly with the server or other clients.
 Reason is because of the latency calculation.
 The provisioned Golang server at